alexsjcho/thinkful-quiz-app/README.md

 Your quiz app must:

-1. Render answer choices in a <form>.
+1. Render answer choices in a <form>. [done]
 2. Use semantic HTML, along with CSS and jQuery.
+Semantic HTML[done]
 3. Follow a11y best practices.
 4. Refer back to the checkpoints on accessibility and forms for help.
 5. Use responsive design.